Government Procurement Fraud Charges & Avoiding Criminal Liability

 Many small businesses involved in the 8(a) BD Program find themselves facing criminal liability and procurement fraud investigations for violating the SBA small business program.
 Oftentimes, former 8(a) companies are charged with conspiracy to defraud the government because after graduation they help other 8(a) companies to develop business strategies to get federal government contracts.

-Avoiding criminal fraud liability and facing criminal charges means finding a government contract fraud lawyer that understands how the 8a program laws work and whether the government’s charges hold merit.
+Avoiding criminal fraud liability and facing criminal charges means finding a government contract fraud lawyer who understands how the 8a program laws work and whether the government’s charges hold merit.

 - Not all criminal defense attorneys understand the substantive nuances of the SBA 8a Program.
 Without such representation, your company may find itself at the government’s mercy during an investigation.